 Understand how brands fit.
 This goes hand in hand with how to dress a body type.
-What brand of jeans will fit well on that woman with an exacerbated apple body with lean legs?
-Not Your Daughter Jeans and Chicos will.
-You need to know that.
-You need to know that BCBG and Theory run small.
-You need to know that Felicity and Coco is the most trustworthy source for flattering maxi dresses.
-You need to know that Eileen Fisher, La Fayette, and Free People run bigger.
-You need to know these things, so you can find the items you want for your client and be able to accurately shop online for them when needed.
-Are you going to tell them to order a size small or medium in Free People?
+You need to know the most comfortable pair of jeans for every body type.
+You need to know that BCBG and Theory run small, and that Eileen Fisher, Lafayette, and Free People run bigger.
+Knowing these things allows you to find the items you want for your client and accurately shop online for them when needed.
+Are you going to tell them to order a size small or medium in the Free People dress you’re recommending?
 You need to know that.
 You need to know who makes petites, and what jeans have a long enough inseam for your 5’10” client.

 - Stores & Stock

 You need to know what is available for sale.
 If your client wants a giant flower hat, you need to know where to find it.
-People hire me to know where everything is, or to be able to find it quickly.
+As a personal shopper, people hire me to know where everything is, or to be able to find it quickly.
 Time is of the essence.

-You need to have an amazing tailor on hand.
-You need to have a trustworthy hair stylist and make-up artist and more.
-Your clients and you need these people, and you will be judged on your referrals.
+You need to have an amazing tailor on hand, a trustworthy hairstylist, a go-to makeup artist, and more.
+You and your clients need these people, and you will be judged on your referrals.

 There is nothing more important than organization.
-All my clients have extensive files with their sizes, all their past shopping lists, life details, names of their children and more.
-When you get to where I am with 150 clients, you need these files more than you need air.
+All of my clients have extensive files with their sizes, their past shopping lists, life details, names of their children, and more.
+When you get to where I am with 150+ clients, you need these files more than you need air.
 What is the point of showing your client an amazing dress, if you already got it for them a month ago?
-They don’t need two of that dress and you’ve just wasted their time as well as looked the fool.
-I keep detailed notes, always have a shopping list and I take pictures of what I have bought a client.
+They don’t need two of that dress and you’ve just wasted their time.
+I keep detailed notes, always have a shopping list, and take pictures of what I have bought a client.

-How To Become A Personal Stylist – Do you actually want to do this?
+How To Become A Personal Shopper – Do you actually want to do this?

 Just because you can dress yourself well doesn’t mean you can dress other people well.
-Just because you love fashion doesn’t mean you can translate that love to other people.
+Just because you love fashion doesn’t mean you can translate that love to personal styling.
 Being a stylist does not mean putting your style on others.
-Being a personal stylist is about flushing out someone else’s personal style and then shopping it, and putting all the pieces together in a way that flatters their unique body.
+Being a personal stylist is about fleshing out someone else’s personal style, and then shopping for it it, and putting all the pieces together in a way that flatters their unique body.
 You have to be able to see who they want to be, not who you want them to be.
 You need to appreciate and be able to create all the styles out there: edgy, bohemian, conservative, sophisticated, comfortable, preppy, athletic with a hint of chic…